MeLlamoPablo/schedulebot/usage/usage-guide.md

 ### get-lobby *(Dota Edition only)*

-The `resend-invite` command is used get the current lobby details (lobby name and password) sent to you in a direct messsage.
+The `get-lobby` command is used get the current lobby details (lobby name and password) sent to you in a direct messsage.
 It takes no arguments.

 Example: